grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 Had he lacked these things, he would have probably written the simplest thing that would come to his mind and then changed the design when after learning more.

+## Do I need all of this to do TDD?

+TODO

+## What's next?

+This chapter hopefully connected all the missing dots of the last one.
+The next chapter will focus on test-driving object creation, which I will show you using a factory as an example.

 [^walkingskeleton]: TODO add reference
 [^workflowspecification]: http://www.sustainabletdd.com/2012/02/testing-best-practices-test-categories.html
 [^PEAA]: Patterns of Enterprise Application Architecture, Martin Fowler